Aryan05/Aryan05/README.md

 - Self Driving Car's

 ## Few things about me...
-- My dream project is to make a world hypothesis showing the propability of life-forms in the Entire Universe
+- My dream project would be to make a Universe hypothesis showing the propability of life-forms in the Entire Universe
-- I also love astrophysics and im very much interested in the space exploration and would love to know what happened before and after BIG BANG
+- I also love astrophysics and im very much interested in the space exploration and would love to know what happened before the BIG BANG
-- I love AI
+- I love AI a alot

 ### Connect with me: